dolceAnimato/workouttracker/README.md

 Sabrina Fan, 2020

-Special thanks to Professor Omar Patel,TA Julio Valdez, and Peter Park, Irwing Cameros and the people at the UCLA Full-stack Web Development.
+Special thanks to Professor Omar Patel, TA Julio Valdez, Peter Park, Irwing Cameros and the people at the UCLA Full-stack Web Development.